quarksuite/legacy/API.md

 ### tw

-An integration format that converts a token dictionary according to Tailwind theme specification.
+An integration format that converts a token dictionary subcategory according to Tailwind theme specifications.

-Keep in mind that it follows the **v2** theme structure.
+You can see a more practical [example of Tailwind integration][interop-tw] in the user guide.

-> Its main purpose is transforming subcategories into values.
-Values are already valid for Tailwind.
+> Keep in mind that it follows the **v2** theme format.

 #### Usage